Nikkei seen trading in range, oil shares to fall

 On Wednesday, the benchmark Nikkei lost 0.7 percent to 10,182.57 but the index is still up more than 20 percent this quarter, on track for its best quarterly performance since the second quarter of 2009, buoyed by a run of strong U.S. economic data and accommodative monetary policies by central banks.

-> Wall St eases as energy and material sectors weigh .N > Yen up on fiscal year flows; euro volatile <FRX/> > Treasuries slip on weak auction, Fed outlook eyed <US/> > Gold retreats from 2-week high after U.S. orders data <GOL/> > Oil falls on rise in crude stocks, reserves talk <O/R>
+> Wall St eases as energy and material sectors weigh > Yen up on fiscal year flows; euro volatile > Treasuries slip on weak auction, Fed outlook eyed > Gold retreats from 2-week high after U.S. orders data > Oil falls on rise in crude stocks, reserves talk

 STOCKS TO WATCH